AustinKingOry/AustinKingOry/README.md

 ## 🧑‍💻 Current Interests

-- Improving my React.js skills
+- Improving my skills in Rust
-- Exploring Flutter for mobile development
+- Exploring Flutter and React Native for mobile development
 - Building scalable backend systems
 - Engaging with the tech startup ecosystem